 Leaf or needle arrangement, size, shape, and texture

-Opposite; simple leaves, 2 to 4 inches long and broadly elliptica with pointed tip.
+Opposite; simple leaves, 2 to 4 inches long and broadly elliptical with a pointed tip.

 Similar in shape to other lilacs